 “Well…that’s that.
 I’m a star,”

 Kate thought.
-She didn’t realize that for the rest of the show, her performance, well, sucked.
+So caught up on that initial burst of applause, Kate didn’t realize that for the rest of the show, her performance, well, sucked:

 “[Once] the play was over, I noticed that no one particularly bothered to come in and tell me I was remarkable.
 But as I’d never really been a big star of an opening night, I didn’t know what to expect.
 So I thought they must have problems.
 It never occurred to me that I was the problem.”